f2calv/CasCap.Apis.GooglePhotos/README.md

 This is an *unofficial* Google Photos REST API library targeting .NET Standard 2.0.

 If you wish to interact with your Google Photos media items/albums then there are official [PHP and Java Client Libraries](https://developers.google.com/photos/library/guides/client-libraries).
-However if you're looking for an official .NET library then there are no options...
+However if you're looking for an official .NET library then you are out of luck... until now :)

 The *CasCap.Apis.GooglePhotos* library wraps up all the available functionality of the Google Photos REST API in easy to consume method calls.

-Note: Before you jump in and use this library you should be aware that the Google Photos API has some key limitations.
-The biggest of these is that the API only allows the upload/addition of images/videos to the library, no edits or deletion are possible and have to be done manually via https://photos.google.com.
+Note: Before you jump in and use this library you should be aware that the [Google Photos Library API](https://developers.google.com/photos/library/reference/rest) has some key limitations.
+The biggest of these is that the API only allows the upload/addition of images/videos to the library, no edits or deletion are possible and have to be done manually via [https://photos.google.com](https://photos.google.com).

 ## Google Photos API Set-up